-Many chords have been altered in ‘Wonderwall’, it is necessary to play all these correctly as they are such a big part of the songs sound.
+Many chords have been extended in Wonderwall, it is necessary to play all these correctly as they are such a big part of the songs sound.

-Em7 – this chord is an extension of an Em, one more note has been added, the note D.
+- Em7 – An extension of an Em, one more note has been added, the note D.

-Dsus4 – This chord has had its 3rd (F#) replaced by the 4th.
-This gives the chord a suspended sound.
+- Dsus4 – With its 3rd (F#) replaced by the 4th, we get a suspended sound.

-A7sus4 – this chord is both extended to a dom7 as well as suspended to a sus4 chord.
+- A7sus4 – Extended to a dom7 as well as suspended to a sus4 chord.

-D/F# – this chord has its 3rd in the bass, this binds the chord progression G – D – Em better as the bass moves down: G – D/F# – Em
+- D/F# – With its 3rd in the bass, we bind the chords together as the bass moves: G – D/F# – Em

-Em/D – this Em chord has a D in the bass, the note is not part of the Em chord, it’s the 7th.
+- Em/D – The Em chord has a D in the bass, the note is not part of the Em triad, it’s the 7th.

 The Em/D completes the descending bass line: G D/F# Em Em/D.